ZeusCodes-Official/DS-Olympus-/machineLearning/creditCardPrediction/Readme.md

 ## Steps

+1. Start with exploring data to know more about the pattern and outliers.
+2. Make a note of what each graph/visualisation means
+3. Make a list of inferences drawn and keep them handy
-Start with exploring data to know more about the pattern and outliers.
-Move on to data cleaning and feature engineering to make data ready for ML models.
-Finally, apply models , do hyperparameter tuning and choose the best model.
+4. Move on to data cleaning and feature engineering to make data ready for ML models.
+5. Scale the data if required
+6. Finally, apply models , do hyperparameter tuning
+7. Choose the best model.